 Comparing Debt Consolidation with Debt Settlement

-While credit counseling is a method of debt relief that has helped many individuals and families, it's important to know that debt management requires a fair measure of discipline and restraint to avoid relying on credit cards.
-In addition, debt management programs typically take three or more years to complete in order for the consumer to realize all of the money saving benefits of debt consolidation.
-An increasingly popular alternative to debt management, especially for those who are facing the possiblity of bankruptcy, is debt settlement.
-Debt settlement, or debt negotiation, is considered a more aggressive form of debt relief that may help consumers, facing the prospects of bankruptcy, get out of credit card debt faster.
-This is assuming they can accumulate money in a "set aside" account which can later be used as the lump sum settlement source needed to reach a successful settlement with individual creditors.
+It's important to know that debt consolidation requires discipline and typically three to five years to complete the program and take advantage of all the money saving benefits.
+On the other hand, a popular alternative to debt management is debt settlement, considered a more aggressive form of debt relief.
+Debt settlement may help consumers, facing the prospects of bankruptcy, get out of credit card debt faster, assuming they can accumulate money in a "set aside" designated account which can later be used as the funding source to reach a settlement with individual creditors.

-With debt settlement, it's important to recognize that, when consumers fall seriously behind in payments (60-90 days or more), credit card companies may choose to "sell off" debt as "bad debt" to a third-party collection agency.
-In this situation, creditors may recoup as little as 10 cents on the dollar.
-While it is not typical for credit card companies to settle for as little as 10 cents on the dollar, it does stand to reason that credit card companies may be willing to accept a reasonable settlement offer made by the consumer or by a debt settlement company working on the consumer's behalf.
-There are several other important considerations to be aware of when exploring the debt settlement form of debt relief: When consumers default on the terms of credit card agreements in order to set aside monies in a settlement account, creditors may threaten or take legal action.
-In addition, money saved through credit card negotiated settlements are subject to federal taxes (Imagine, saving $10,000 or more as a result of a credit card settlement and, without expecting it, getting a tax assessment for the additional "income").
-Finally, debt settlement normally will have a negative impact on one's personal credit, but not as serious or long lasting of an impact as personal bankruptcy.
+It's customary in debt settlement, that if consumers fall seriously behind in payments, credit card companies can decide to eventually "sell off" debt as "bad debt" to a collection agency.
+In this scenario, creditors may get as little as 10 cents on the dollar, so it stands to reason that credit card companies may be willing to accept a reasonable settlement offer made by the consumer or by a debt settlement company working on the consumer's behalf to negotiate a settlement.
+Be aware that when consumers default on the terms of credit card agreements in order to set aside monies in a settlement account, creditors may threaten or take legal action.
+In addition, money saved through credit card negotiated settlements are subject to federal taxation.
+Finally, debt settlement typically will have a negative impact on one's personal credit, but not as serious or long lasting of an impact as personal bankruptcy.